monsoonmaelstrom/book2/book2.md

 People have been coming in and out of the gallery throughout the discussion—since as far as political gossip goes, this is prime—so when the bench creaks next to me, I pay it no mind.
 Slowly though, I begin to feel a ramp up in the energy around me.
 It goes from nothing, to a trickle, then a steady flow, to a raging river.
 I ignore it, and focus on the scene in front of me as if I feel nothing.
 I know it must be General Iverson.
 And evidently he’s hoping to elicit a reaction from me.
 But I know nothing.
 I see nothing.
 I feel nothing.

 *I know nothing.
 I see nothing.
-I feel nothing,* I repeat to myself as I work to look like I’m focused only on the proceedings in front of me.
+I feel nothing,* I repeat to myself as I work to look like I’m focused solely on the proceedings in front of me.

 Eventually someone calls for a recess.
 As soon as the statement is made I feel a rap on the wood of the bench.
 I’ve been expecting it for a while.
 Nonetheless, I give a slight startle as if I haven’t been waiting for it before looking to my left.
 When I do, I let my eyes widen slightly in surprise.

 “General Iverson,” I say breathlessly, in a tone that I hope makes me sound slightly awed.
 I note his hair is even darker than my own.
 I’m guessing it’s the shade mine would have been if my mother hadn’t meddled with my appearance.
-I think I should probably have some feelings about that, but I don’t really.
+I think I should probably have some feelings about that, but I don’t.

 “Miss Raidane.
 Are you finding the discussion interesting?” he inquires cooly.